CC3002-Metodologias/scrabble-nizent/README.md

 ![start1](https://github.com/nizent/images/blob/main/img8.png?raw=true)
 You can evaluate the operation with a double click over the operation region (blue region), i recommend doing double click on the symbol.
 If the operation is not well built it will throw the message "Tree not correctly built".

-CONSTANTS ELEMENTS:

-For Bool you must write true or false,

-For String, write whatever you want,

-For Int write a number without points (for example 123456789999)

-For Float write a number with or without points (for example, 9.999 or 9)

-For Bin write only in 1010101 format, those who starts with 1 are negative and those who starts with 0 are positive

 ![start1](https://github.com/nizent/images/blob/main/img9.png?raw=true)
 In the last image, it is not well built because it doesn't have the right operand, it must be inserted, like in